 Education Expenditure.
 This refers to any expenditures made in connection with enrollment, attendance, or participation of your dependent child in a private elementary or high school education program.
 The term includes tuition, fees, computers, software, textbooks, workbooks, curricula, school supplies (other than personal computers), and other written materials used primarily for academic instruction or for academic tutoring, or both.
 The term does not include the delivery of instructional service in a home setting to your dependent child who is enrolled in a school corporation or a charter school.

 Figuring Your Deduction.
-If you made an unreimbursed education expenditure during 2013 your deductions is:
+If you made an unreimbursed education expenditure during the taxable year your deductions is: